 In addition, the enzyme to absorb the precious calcium so bio-available in yogurt cheese has been destroyed if you use pasteurized yogurt.
 This means your digestive system has to produce it or you won’t absorb it.
 This is why people who consume pasteurized dairy may still suffer from osteoporosis, but those who consume raw dairy are more greatly protected.

 If you would prefer to use kefir instead of yogurt to make cheese, by all means do so.

 On the upside, kefir has many more strains of probiotics than yogurt, but on the downside, the resulting kefir cheese will be much stronger tasting and perhaps not as pleasant to eat.
 The important and significant probiotic differences of kefir vs yogurt are discussed in the linked article.

 Non-Dairy Yogurt Cheese

 If you have a dairy allergy, you can substitute coconut yogurt or coconut kefir.
 If you are going to make it yourself, I would recommend using coconut kefir as it produces more consistent results.
-You can buy plain coconut milk yogurt at the store (this brand) if you’d like to keep things as simple as possible.
+You can buy plain coconut milk yogurt at the store if you’d like to keep things as simple as possible.

 Once you’ve decided what type of yogurt you are going to use to make your yogurt cheese (raw vs pasteurized, store vs homemade, dairy vs nondairy), the rest is easy!

-1 plain white dishtowel or cheesecloth
+1 plain white cotton dishtowel, flour sack cloth or tight weave cheesecloth

 Large rubber band